 Directions

 - Heat oil in a large soup pot or Dutch Oven over heat that’s just a touch above medium.
-Add kielbasa, celery, carrots, shallot, and garlic then season with seasoned salt and pepper and stir to coat.
-Place a lid on top then cook for 7 minutes, stirring a couple times.
-Remove lid then continue to saute until vegetables have softened, 5-6 more minutes.
+Add kielbasa, celery, carrots, shallot, and garlic then season with seasoned salt and pepper and stir to combine.
+Place a lid on top of the pot then cook for 7 minutes, stirring a couple times.
+Remove lid then continue to saute until vegetables have softened, 4-5 more minutes.

-- Add Italian seasoning, undrained tomatoes, beans, chicken broth and parmesan cheese rind if using, then turn heat up to high to bring stew to a boil.
+- Add Italian seasoning, undrained tomatoes, beans, chicken broth, and parmesan cheese rind if using, then increase heat to high to bring stew to a boil.
 Turn heat back down to medium then add potatoes, partially cover with the lid, and simmer until potatoes are tender, 20-25 minutes, stirring occasionally.
 Add baby spinach then cook until wilted, 1 minute.
 Scoop stew into bowls then top with parmesan cheese and serve.

 Notes

-- I sometimes add cooked small-shaped pasta to this stew for my kids - mini shells, elbows, alphabet letters, orzo, etc.
+- I sometimes add small-cut pasta to this stew for my kids – mini shells, elbows, alphabet letters, orzo, etc. Cook the pasta separately vs directly in the stew.

 This recipe was so yummy.
 My husband said it was the best soup I have ever made!
 Thank you so much for the great recipe.